Tradition: Invention of tradition

 The term "invention of tradition", introduced by E. J. Hobsbawm, refers to situations when a new practice or object is introduced in a manner that implies a connection with the past that is not necessarily present.
-A tradition may be deliberately created and promulgated for personal, commercial, political, or national self-interest, as was done in colonial Africa; or it may be adopted rapidly based on a single highly publicized event, rather than developing and spreading organically in a population, as in the case of the white wedding dress, which only became popular after Queen Victoria wore a white gown at her wedding to Albert of Saxe-Coburg.
+A tradition may be deliberately created and promulgated for personal, commercial, political, or national self-interest, as was done in colonial Africa; or it may be adopted rapidly based on a single highly publicized event, rather than developing and spreading organically in a population, as in the case of the white wedding dress, which only became popular after Queen Victoria wore a white gown at her wedding to Prince Albert of Saxe-Coburg and Gotha.

 An example of an invention of tradition is the rebuilding of the Palace of Westminster (location of the British Parliament) in the Gothic style.
 Similarly, most of the traditions associated with monarchy of the United Kingdom, seen as rooted deep in history, actually date to 19th century.
 Other examples include the invention of tradition in Africa and other colonial holdings by the occupying forces.
 Requiring legitimacy, the colonial power would often invent a "tradition" which they could use to legitimize their own position.
 For example, a certain succession to a chiefdom might be recognized by a colonial power as traditional in order to favour their own candidates for the job.
 Often these inventions were based in some form of tradition, but were exaggerated, distorted, or biased toward a particular interpretation.

 Invented traditions are central components of modern national cultures, providing a commonality of experience and promoting the unified national identity espoused by nationalism.
 Common examples include public holidays (particularly those unique to a particular nation), the singing of national anthems, and traditional national cuisine (see national dish).
 Expatriate and immigrant communities may continue to practice the national traditions of their home nation.